Code-Institute-Submissions/theCupCakeFactory/README.md

 ### 7.1 Gitpod

-Bug found in Gitpod where the text in the terminal is virtually unreadble making spelling mistakes hard to see when writing commit messages.
+Bug found in Gitpod where the text in the terminal is virtually unreadable making spelling mistakes hard to see when writing commit messages.
 This was identified as a known issue and was being investigated by the Gitpod teams.

 ![Gitpod terminal image](assets/images/gitpod_img.PNG)